cran-task-views/ActuarialScience/ActuarialScience.md

 - A series of [textbooks in French](https://gitlab.com/vigou3) is proposed by Vincent Goulet, notably on [credibility theory](https://gitlab.com/vigou3/theorie-credibilite-avec-r), [loss modeling](https://vigou3.gitlab.io/modelisation-distributions-sinistres-avec-r/), and [numerical methods](https://gitlab.com/vigou3/methodes-numeriques-en-actuariat-avec-r).
 - `r pkg("FinancialMath")` contains financial math functions and introductory derivative functions included in the Society of Actuaries and Casualty Actuarial Society *Financial Mathematics* exam, and some topics in the *Models for Financial Economics* exam.

-See the `r view("TeachingStatistics")` for usual documentation on teaching statistics.
+See the view `r view("TeachingStatistics")` for usual documentation on teaching statistics.

 ## Bibliography